parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 // ...
 ```

 And that's it.
-This is essentially how you add plugins to your workflow, except sometimes you can set parameters.
-We'll see that later.
+This is how you add plugins to your workflow.
+Of course they usually take parameters, but we'll see that later.
+It's important to remember that the *order* of plugins is important; think of it as a pipeline.
+Each action passes on its results to the next.

-Let's write a sample article in Markdown.
-We'll title it "Hello World".
+Now let's write a sample article in Markdown.
+We'll title it "Hello Universe".

-Create a new file in your `src` folder called `hello-world.md`:
+Create a new file in your `src` folder called `hello-universe.md`:

 ```markdown
 ---